GChristensen/posts/_posts/2022-06-29-understand-functional-programming-in-20-minutes.md

 ```

 All compositional operators in Haskell are intended for such plumbing.
-To become a skilled functional plumber, it is necessary to understand the
+Probably, to become a skilled functional plumber, it is necessary to understand the
-meaning of the bottomless crevasse of such magical words as functor, bifunctor,
+meaning of such magical technical terms as functor, bifunctor,
 profunctor, applicative functor, invariant, contravariant, lens, Kleisli arrow,
 monad, and, save the Lord, comonad.
 In theory, all plumbing should be checked for
 consistency with the corresponding algebraical laws